ringoshin/cavy_breed_clf/README.md

-# Guinea Pig Breed Classfication
+# Guinea Pig Breed Classification
 ## Identify cavy breed using images through machine learning

 If you just want to explore quickly through this project, you can do so by doing the following on Google Colab: